blockchainbrighton/audionals/BAM/blog-articles/article1_unchain_your_music.md

 2.  **Explore the Audionals Ecosystem:** Visit **audionals.com** to see their on-chain digital audio workstation (DAW) in action.
 Understand how you can create music directly on the Bitcoin blockchain.
 This hands-on exploration is invaluable.

-3.  **Discover the Bitcoin Audional Matrix (BAM):** The user specifically mentioned BAM.
-This is an exciting part of the Audionals ecosystem.
+3.  **Discover the Bitcoin Audional Matrix (BAM):**  Visit **audionals.com/BAM**This is an exciting part of the Audionals ecosystem.
 BAM is an interactive matrix that visualizes and plays Audional components directly from the Bitcoin blockchain.
 Learning about BAM will give you a deeper insight into how on-chain music can be structured and experienced.
 It’s a fantastic place to see the building blocks of this new music economy.

 4.  **Set Up a Digital Wallet:** To interact with blockchain applications and own digital assets like Music NFTs, you'll need a crypto wallet.
 There are many user-friendly options available, and platforms often provide guidance on which wallets are compatible.